homearanya/active-escapes/src/pages/tours/maluti-trail.md

         - Worn-in hiking boots for ankle support if you wish, otherwise a hiking or trail-running shoe will also be suitable for this trail.
     - question: What is the best time of year for this trail?
       answer:
-        - "In the Drakensberg, one can experience 4 seasons in a day.
+        - 'In the Drakensberg, one can experience 4 seasons in a day.
 Autumn (Mar-May) and Spring (mid August - Oct) are some of the best months, but for the most stable weather, Winter months (June-July) are usually the best: chilly starts but generally warm and dry days.
-The hottest months (Nov-Feb) also tend to have the heaviest thunderstorms."
+The hottest months (Nov-Feb) also tend to have the heaviest thunderstorms.'
     - question: Can this hike be lengtened or shortened?
       answer:
         - Yes, it is very customisable.